coinbase/solidity-style-guide/README.md

 #### 4. Prefer tests that test one thing.

-This is generally good practice, but especially so because Forge does not give line numers on assertion failures.
+This is generally good practice, but especially so because Forge does not give line numbers on assertion failures.
 This makes it hard to track down what, exactly, failed if a test has many assertions.

 NO: